Information processing theory: Current areas of research

-Information Processing Theory is currently being utilized in the study of computer or artificial intelligence.
+Information processing theory is currently being used in the study of computer or artificial intelligence.
 This theory has also been applied to systems beyond the individual, including families and business organizations.
-For example, Ariel (1987) applied Information Processing Theory to family systems, with sensing, attending, and encoding of stimuli occurring either within individuals or within the family system itself.
-Unlike traditional systems theory, where the family system tends to maintain stasis and resists incoming stimuli which would violate the system's rules, the Information Processing family develops individual and mutual schemes which influence what and how information is attended to and processed.
+For example, Ariel (1987) applied information processing theory to family systems, with sensing, attending, and encoding of stimuli occurring either within individuals or within the family system itself.
+Unlike traditional systems theory, where the family system tends to maintain stasis and resists incoming stimuli which would violate the system's rules, the information processing family develops individual and mutual schemes which influence what and how information is attended to and processed.
 Dysfunctions can occur both at the individual level as well as within the family system itself, creating more targets for therapeutic change.
-Rogers, P. R. et al. (1999) utilized Information Processing Theory to describe business organizational behavior, as well as to present a model describing how effective and ineffective business strategies are developed.
+Rogers, P. R. et al. (1999) utilized information processing theory to describe business organizational behavior, as well as to present a model describing how effective and ineffective business strategies are developed.
 In their study, components of organizations that "sense" market information are identified as well as how organizations attend to this information; which gatekeepers determine what information is relevant/important for the organization, how this is organized into the existing culture (organizational schemas), and whether or not the organization has effective or ineffective processes for their long-term strategy.

-Cognitive psychologist, Kahnemen and Grabe, noted that learners has some control over this process.
+Cognitive psychologists Kahnemen and Grabe noted that learners has some control over this process.
 Selective attention is the ability of humans to select and process certain information while simultaneously ignoring others.
 This is influenced by many things including: